davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

                 1. In component AddAppointment.js
                 2. add a selectbox with all skills of all dentists.
                 3. select a dentist
-                4. select a number of skills (between 1 to all inclusive)
+                4. select one treatmentType (winc-requirement: 1 treatmentType per appointment).
                 5. add a validation to fn createAppointment to check if the selected dentist masters the required skill (skill = treatmentType)